oasisprotocol/docs/docs/dapp/sapphire/authentication.md

 # View-Call Authentication

-User impersonation on Ethereum and other 'Transparent EVMs' isn't a problem because everybody can see all data, however with the Sapphire confidential EVM it is necessary to prevent contracts from revealing confidential information to the wrong person so it cannot allow impersonation.
+User impersonation on Ethereum and other 'Transparent EVMs' isn't a problem because everybody can see all data, however with the Sapphire confidential EVM it is necessary to prevent contracts from revealing confidential information to the wrong person - for this reason we cannot allow arbitrary impersonation of any `msg.sender`.

+There are four types of contract calls:

+ 1. Contract to Contract calls
+ 2. Unauthenticted view calls (Queries)
+ 3. Authenticated view calls (Signed Queries)
+ 4. Transactions (authenticated by signature)
-When `eth_call` is used to query a contract's `view` function the `msg.sender` parameter is set to `address(0x0)` because it is unauthenticated and anonymous.

-When a transaction is submitted it is signed by a keypair, and thus costs gas and can make state updates so `msg.sender` is set to the signing account.
+By default all `eth_call` queries used to invoke contract functions have the `msg.sender` parameter is set to `address(0x0)`.
+And when a transaction is submitted it is signed by a keypair (thus costs gas and can make state updates) the `msg.sender` will be set to the signing account.

 Intra-contract calls always set `msg.sender` appropriately, if a contract calls another contract in a way which could reveal sensitive information, the calling contract must implement access control or authentication.

-When `sapphire.wrap` is used to automatically end-to-end encrypt calls to Sapphire.
+## Sapphire Wrapper

+The Ethereum provider wrapper provided by the @oasisprotocol/sapphire-paratime `sapphire.wrap` function will automatically end-to-end encrypt calldata when interacting with contracts on Sapphire, this is an easy way to ensure the calldata of your dApp transactions remain confidential - although the `from`, `to`, and `gasprice` parameters are not encrypted.

 However, once the Sapphire wrapper is requested to sign a transaction (thus attaching the provider to a signer, or converting it into one) then subsequent `view` calls via `eth_call` will be automatically signed, these are called 'Signed Queries' meaning `msg.sender` will be set to the signing account.

-However, this may not be an ideal user experience and can result in frequent pop-ups requesting they sign queries which wouldn't normally require any interaction on Transparent EVMs.
+This may not be an ideal user experience and can result in frequent pop-ups requesting they sign queries which wouldn't normally require any interaction on Transparent EVMs.

 ```solidity
 contract Example {